 (1) This rule applies if:

-(a) a data holder has received a consumer data request made under this Part for disclosure of CDR data; and
+(a) a data holder has received a consumer data request made under rule 4.4 for disclosure of CDR data; and

 (b) the CDR consumer on whose behalf the request was made has given the data holder a current authorisation to disclose some or all of that CDR data.

-(2) The data holder may disclose, to the person who made the request, any of the requested voluntary consumer data that it is authorised to disclose.
+(2) The data holder may, subject to rule 4.6A, disclose, to the person who made the request, any of the requested voluntary consumer data that it is authorised to disclose.

-Note: See rule 1.7 for the definition of “voluntary consumer data”, and see clause 3.2 of Schedule 3 for the definition of “voluntary consumer data” in relation to the banking sector.
+Note 1: See rule 1.7 for the definition of “voluntary consumer data”, and see clause 3.2 of Schedule 3 for the definition of “voluntary consumer data” in relation to the banking sector.

+Note 2: For the banking sector, for requests that relate to joint accounts, additional requirements need to be met in order for the data holder to be authorised to disclose requested CDR data that relates to the joint account: see Part 4 of Schedule 3 to these rules.

 (3) It must do so:

 (a) through its accredited person request service; and